vedantii23/Bank-Application/README.md

-This is the Bank-Application as an example of multilevel inheritance in #Java.
+This Bank-Application is just  a demo of multilevel inheritance and interface in #java in which BankApplication.java is for multilevel inheritance and BankApplication2.java is for interface.